Thousands flee to Central African Republic airport to escape ex-rebels

 “Our presence here at the airport has one goal - to get the world’s attention.
 Because we are fed up with these Seleka,” said Antoine Gazama.

-Human rights groups say they are responsible for widespread looting, torture and summary executions.
+“We won’t leave this airport until Djotodia can ensure our daily security and that of our children against these bloodthirsty Selekas,” said Jocelyne Yetimbi, who fled to the airport with her four children.

-French President Francois Hollande called on the U.N.
-Security Council and the African Union on Tuesday to stabilize the situation in the Central African Republic, warning that it was at risk of going the way of Somalia.
+Speaking on state radio on Wednesday, new security and public order minister Josue Binoua said the occupation of the airport had kept several flights, including one run by Morocco’s national carrier Royal Air Maroc, from landing.

-The security minister said the airport occupation forced Djotodia to call an emergency meeting during which the government decided to ban Seleka from entering Bangui neighborhoods.
+He said the situation had forced Djotodia to call an emergency meeting during which the government decided to ban Seleka from entering Bangui neighborhoods.

 “Only the forces of order, notably the police and gendarmes, are authorized to ensure and reestablish order in the country and particularly in the city of Bangui,” Binoua said.

-Senior U.N. officials warned earlier this month that the Central African Republic was on the brink of collapse and said the crisis was threatening to spread beyond its borders.
+Senior U.N. officials warned earlier this month that the country was on the brink of collapse and the crisis was threatening to spread beyond its borders.

 They called for the Security Council to fund and support an African Union peacekeeping force.